 The good news is that help is available.
 Aware of the cost of nursing school and mindful of the growing need for nurses, many organizations and federal agencies offer relief or repayment programs.
 Here are the best options available, along with information on how you may qualify.

-The Biden-Harris Administration recently announced their Student Debt Relief Plan that will forgive up to $20,000 worth of student loan debt for Pell Grant Recipients and $10,000 worth of student loan debt for non-Pell Grant recipients for borrowers with loans held by the Department of Education are eligible for this relief if their individual income is less than $125,000 (or $250,000 for households.)
-For more information about how to qualify, head to the US Department of Education website and look for the debt relief form in early October of 2022.
+The Biden-Harris Administration recently announced their Student Debt Relief Plan that will forgive up to $20,000 worth of student loan debt for Pell Grant Recipients and $10,000 worth of student loan debt for non-Pell Grant recipients for borrowers with loans held by the Department of Education.
+Borrowers are eligible for this relief if their individual income is less than $125,000 (or $250,000 for households.)
+For more information about how to qualify, head to the US Department of Education website.

 Head to the US Department of Education FAQs for more information on all of these new plans available to help with debt relief.